Disability services and the NDIS

 - meeting new people

-The NDIS may provide some funding to achieve these goals.
+The NDIS may provide funding for supports that can help you overcome challenges and achieve your goals.

 How do I use my NDIS plan?